At CHCA, students have experiences that will expand the way they see God’s world and their role in it.

 They’ll get an education that will prepare them for life.

-In short, students will find their place and pursue their gifts.
+In short, they will find their place and pursue their gifts.

 Students have countless opportunities to take advantage of dynamic experiences that set CHCA apart from other local and national schools.
 Our programming focuses on developing students’ God-given strengths and enabling our faculty to innovate and expose students to real-world challenges – all in a nurturing, Christ-centered environment.